-CAREER TRANSACTIONS – Signed to a four-year contract, 5/9/13; Selected by the Saints in the third round (75th overall) of the 2013 NFL Draft.
+CAREER TRANSACTIONS – Signed to a four-year contract, 5/9/13; Selected by New Orleans in the third round (75th overall) of the 2013 NFL Draft.

 2014 – Started the first 14 games at left tackle before a neck injury sidelined him for the final two contests…Blocked for a rushing attack that through the 14 games he played in was ranked ninth in the National Football League.
 2013 – Played in six regular season games, including starting the final two at left tackle, where he also went on to open both playoff games…Replaced Charles Brown in the starting lineup at Carolina, Dec.
 22…In the final regular season contest and two playoff contests, was part of an offensive line that gave up only four sacks and averaged 129.7 yards per game rushing.